Recycling waste

 Make sure that your items are empty and clean before putting them into the metal, plastic and carton bin.
 If the item is contaminated by food and drink it cannot be recycled.
 Where possible please squash items before putting them into the bin.

-Please do not dispose of plastic carrier bags, sweet wrappers, biscuit and crisp packets, bubble wrap, polystyrene, rigid hard plastics (such as toys or plant pots), coffee pods or gas canisters in the metal, plastic and carton bin.
+Please do not dispose of plastic carrier bags, sweet wrappers, biscuit and crisp packets, bubble wrap, polystyrene, rigid hard plastics (such as toys or plant pots), coffee pods, black plastics or gas canisters in the metal, plastic and carton bin.

 What should go in the food waste bin?